Neon

-Neon gives a distinct reddish-orange glow when used in low-voltage neon glow lamps, high-voltage discharge tubes and neon advertising signs.
-The red emission line from neon also causes the well known red light of helium–neon lasers.
-Neon is used in some plasma tube and refrigerant applications but has few other commercial uses.
-It is commercially extracted by the fractional distillation of liquid air.
-Since air is the only source, it is considerably more expensive than helium.
+Neon's notable applications include its use in low-voltage neon glow lamps, high-voltage discharge tubes, and neon advertising signs, where it emits a distinct reddish-orange glow.
+This same red emission line is responsible for the characteristic red light of helium–neon lasers.
+Although neon has some applications in plasma tubes and as a refrigerant, its commercial uses are relatively limited.
+It is primarily obtained through the fractional distillation of liquid air, making it significantly more expensive than helium due to air being its sole source.